Marquez607/C_Programming_Reference/README.md

 ```

 ## Structs
 Fundamentally, C is a procedural language as opposed to an object oriented one, but does have a "class" style feature called structs for better organization of data.
 These allow you to bundle a set of logically connected variables into a single object for organization and passing around the program.
+Effectively structs are user defined data types that encapsulate multiple variables.

 Practically any data type can be encapsulated into a struct including standard types, arrays, pointers, function pointers, and other structs.
+Structs can also be passed into functions like any other variable.

 ### Example struct
 Let's create an example struct declared as such